vecin2/em_automation/README.md

 	- Change the environment, container and machines names to point to your local environment.
 	- Change the `db.release.version`  property to point to your current AD release version.
 - Drop the executable file within your `bin` folder of your current EM project (next to your ccadmin)
 -  Run `sqltask test-sql` from the command line.
-You should see a bunch of test running.
-You might see some templates failing depending on the EM version that you running on.
+You should see a bunch of test runningYou are ready to go !

 drop it anywhere within your EM project.